 Joint research activities with international impact

-The Max Planck Institute for Biology of Ageing is an integral part of a life science cluster, with scientific partner organisations that focus on closely related research on ageing and ageing-related disease.
-Located on the campus of the University of Cologne and the Cologne Medical Center, our institute will serve as a link between the scientific communities in the North Rhine-Westphalia region, in Germany, throughout Europe and on a wider international scale.
+The Max Planck Institute for Biology of Ageing is an integral part of a local life science cluster, with partner organisations that focus on research on ageing and ageing-related disease.
+Located on the campus of the University of Cologne and the Cologne Medical Centre, our institute serves as a link between the scientific communities in the Cologne/Bonn region, in Germany.

 Building a bridge between basic and clinical research

 We aim at linking our insights in basic science to the causes and processes underlying ageing-associated diseases, which affect a growing proportion of people in our ageing society.
 Cooperating with partners with clinical background like local university clinics or pharmaceutical companies allows us to bridge basic and clinical research, to establish and share common facilities and to foster translation for the benefit of our society.
 Our involvement in EIT (European Institute of Technology)- Health is an important step in this attempt and with great enthusiasm we became founding member of the EIT Health association in 2015.
 This public-private-partnership with more than 100 partners from industry and academia forms the largest ever collaboration in health-promoting initiatives in Europe and aims to speed the translation of research into clinical use and the entrepreneurial activities of young scientists (www.eit-health.eu).
 Nils-Göran Larsson, managing director of the Max-Planck-Institute for Biology of Ageing, has been selected as board member of EIT Health e.V. for its constituting period from 2015-2017.